SuperOfficeDocs/superoffice-docs/docs/email/mailgun/spf/set-up.md

     ![x -screenshot][img1]

 2. We want to add `_spf.online.superoffice.com` which contains correct records for both Mailgun clusters (EU and US).
-Since there only should be one SPF record - we need to combine the existing one with the new.
+Since there only should be one SPF record - we need to combine the existing one with the new one.
 The actual TXT record to add is `"v=spf1 include:_spf.online.superoffice.com ~all"`.

     1. Click **Edit.** Update the existing record (text field) with the new combined record.